Muscle weakness is directly linked with bone loss of bone strength and general health – impacting many organs directly.

 Loss of muscle mass, strength and function

-Normal muscle mass on the left, muscle wasting on the right.
+Normal muscle mass is on the left, and muscle wasting is on the right.
 (Courtesy of IOF)

 Relative inactive is a common cause of sarcopenia, but we are now discovering there are complex and multifaceted processes involved, including: